 These are usually considered to be one and the same thing by most fish keepers.

 The cause is not entirely known and may actually have more than one cause.
 It is thought to be caused by possibly a virus, bacteria or parasite in the intestines.
-This then spreads and has an affect on the wider internals of the fish.
+This then spreads and has an effect on the wider internals of the fish.

-Symptoms include: a swollen body, protruding scales(pine cone effect), pale and stringy faeces.
+Symptoms include a swollen body, protruding scales(pine cone effect), pale and stringy faeces.
 This is because of an accumulation of fluid in the fish’s body.
 The fish will stop eating, darken in colour and may develop pop-eyes where the eyes will bulge out and swell.